pyzo/pyzo-website/install.rst

 Installation should be as easy as downloading the installation file for your platform.
 A list of `all available binaries
 <https://github.com/pyzo/pyzo/releases>`_ is on Github.
-There is also a list of
-`earlier versions of Pyzo-distro <https://bitbucket.org/pyzo/pyzo/downloads>`_, and
-`earlier versions of IEP <https://bitbucket.org/iep-project/iep/downloads>`_.

 Windows
 -------